VeryGrimm/NodeJS/README.md

 "# NodeJS"

--js files can be run from the NodeJS command prompt like this: node example.js
+-js files can be run from the NodeJS command prompt like this: node example.js -you can optionally not specify the .js extention

 -console() is a method off of the global object.  so, this would work: global.console.log("test");